Israel strikes a Gaza hospital twice, killing at least 20, including journalists and rescuers

 A June strike on the hospital killed three people, according to the Health Ministry.
 The military said at the time that it targeted a Hamas command and control center.
 A March strike on its surgical unit days after Israel ended a ceasefire killed a Hamas official and a 16-year-old boy.

-Prime Minister Benjamin Netanyahu’s office did not immediately respond to questions about the airstrikes.
-They came four days after the Israeli military's Arabic spokesperson urged health officials to evacuate patients from northern Gaza to facilities in the south ahead of Israel's offensive in Gaza City.

-Al-Awda Hospital said Israeli gunfire killed six aid-seekers trying to reach a distribution point in central Gaza, and another 15 were wounded.
+Al-Awda Hospital said Israeli gunfire killed six aid-seekers trying to reach a distribution point in central Gaza and wounded another 15.

 The shootings were the latest in the Netzarim Corridor, a military zone where U.N. convoys have been overrun by looters and desperate crowds, and where people have been shot and killed while heading to sites run by the Gaza Humanitarian Foundation, an Israeli-backed American contractor.

-Neither Israel's military nor GHF immediately responded to questions about the aid-seekers, who the hospital said were killed hundreds of meters (yards) from the distribution point.
+The GHF denied that any shootings had occurred near its site.
+There was no immediate comment from the Israeli military, which has said after previous shootings that it only fires warning shots.

-Meanwhile, three Palestinians, including a child, were killed in a strike on a neighborhood in Gaza City, Shifa Hospital said.
+Al-Awda said two Israeli strikes in central Gaza killed six Palestinians, including a child.
+Shifa Hospital in Gaza City said three Palestinians, including a child were killed in a strike there.

-The war in Gaza has been one of the bloodiest for media workers, with 192 journalists killed, according to the Committee to Protect Journalists.
-More than 1,500 health workers have also been killed, according to the U.N.
+The war in Gaza has been one of the bloodiest for media workers, with 189 Palestinian journalists killed by Israeli fire, according to the Committee to Protect Journalists.
+More than 1,500 health workers have been killed, according to the U.N.

+Israel’s "killing of journalists in Gaza continues while the world watches and fails to act firmly on the most horrific attacks the press has ever faced in recent history," said Sara Qudah, regional director of the Committee to Protect Journalists.
+"These murders must end now.
+The perpetrators must no longer be allowed to act with impunity.”

 The health ministry said Sunday that at least 62,686 Palestinians have been killed in the war.
 It does not distinguish between fighters and civilians but says around half have been women and children.
 The ministry is part of the Hamas-run government and staffed by medical professionals.
 The U.N. and independent experts consider it the most reliable source on war casualties.
 Israel disputes its figures but has not provided its own.

-The war began when Hamas-led militants abducted 251 people and killed around 1,200 people, mostly civilians, in the Oct.
-7, 2023, attack.
-Most of the hostages have been released in ceasefires or other deals but 50 remain in Gaza, with around 20 believed to be alive.
+The war began when Hamas-led militants abducted 251 people and killed around 1,200 people, mostly civilians, in the 2023 attack.
+Most of the hostages have been released in ceasefires or other deals, but 50 remain in Gaza, with around 20 believed to be alive.

-Hostages’ families fear a new offensive will endanger them further, and many Israelis are increasingly vocal about the need for a deal to stop the fighting and bring everyone home.
-A new call-up of reservists has added to the anxiety.
+Hostages’ families fear a new offensive will further endanger their loved ones, and Israel has seen mass protests calling for a ceasefire deal that would bring them home.

 This story has been corrected to note that Israel has provided some evidence of militants operating in and around some of the hospitals it has raided.